 “I have been serving on the Campus Transportation and Advisory Committee for about two years.
 I believe that the committee does important work that affects the overall campus community, and I feel that I have learned a lot from my participation in the issues that CTAC considers.
 Although I already came into the position having significant budgetary experience within my department, my position at CTAC has meaningfully broadened my exposure to the University’s overall budget and the inner workings of the University.
 It is also enjoyable to be able to learn from and collaborate with other CTAC participants in the various departments and student body throughout the campus community." - Agi Alipio, CTAC Member

 Council of University System Faculty (CUSF): CUSF advises the Chancellor and reports regularly to the Board of Regents (BOR).
 CUSF is responsible for considering and making recommendations on matters of System-wide professional and educational concern to the faculty and matters to which faculty bring special expertise.
 CUSF meets once a month during the academic year at the various University System of Maryland (USM) campuses.
-There are currently openings for 2 faculty representatives and 2 alternate faculty representatives (who attends meetings when the full-time representatives are not available).
+There are currently openings for 2 faculty representatives.
 Members serve three-year terms and do not need to be Senators.

 “The Council of University System Faculty plays an important role by providing input directly to the Chancellor’s office on a variety of faculty-oriented policies.
 As these policies affect all system schools, it is essential that the University of Maryland faculty voice be well-represented.
 Members of the Council have the unique opportunity of not only working with faculty at each of the system institutions but also visiting the various campuses and interacting with officials from the University System of Maryland and, on occasion, from the Board of Regents and the State of Maryland.” - Phil Evers, CUSF Member, Senator, and Committee Chair